KenEucker/bikes-list/README.md

 # Overview

-The purpose of the Shift/Pedalpalooza Calendar is to empower citizens to create and view bike events and to spread bike fun.
+The purpose of the BikesList Calendar is to empower citizens to create and view bike events and to spread bike fun.

 # Software